Governors and Governance

 The Earl’s Court Free School Primary’s local governing body is responsible for the quality of education at the school.
-The governing body is combined across all three primaries in the Knowledge Schools Trust, including that of the West London Free School Primary and Kensington Primary Academy.
+The governing body is combined across all three London primaries in the Knowledge Schools Trust, including that of the West London Free School Primary and Kensington Primary Academy.
 The three schools share the leadership of our Executive Headteacher, Laura Lund and this is the most effective method of providing governance for the three schools.
-The combined governing body is led by two Co-Chairs who partner and share the duties of the chair, bringing a combination of their time and skills to benefit the schools.

 Governors focus on ensuring the schools have a clear vision, ethos and strategic direction.
 We hold our headteacher to account for the educational performance of the schools, and we oversee the financial performance of the schools including ensuring that their budgets are well spent.

-We have eleven governor positions on the team including parent governors from each of the schools and two staff governors.
+We have eleven governor positions on the team including two parent governors and two staff governors.
 We've recruited a governance team to bring the skills and experience that we need to perform the functions described above.
 As such, we have governors with experience of working in education, finance, the local community and business.

 Our governing body will evolve as the schools grow and develop.
 However, in line with both Lord Nash and Sir Michael Wilshaw’s comments about the excessive size of some governing bodies, we intend to keep our team small to ensure it is effective.

 Governors exercise their responsibilities and powers in partnership with the headteacher and staff.
 We do not make day to day decisions on the operational running of the school unless there are weaknesses in the school, when governors then have a duty to investigate and take action.
 Instead, governors focus on longer-term strategic issues and on checking that the daily operations are taking place in line with the school’s vision, aims and strategic plan.

-The Co-Chairs of Governors can be contacted directly at email@example.com
+The Chair of Governors can be contacted directly at firstname.lastname@example.org

 Parent Governor Forums